 The \li{C}{iv}{1550} emission line luminosity depends strongly on the mass-loss, meaning it depends on the mass of the model: for the M$_{ini}$~$=$~20~M$_{\odot}$ model (the mass of which is only 17~M$_{\odot}$ in the post-main-sequence phase; there is mass-loss over the evolution) it is in the order of 10$^{35}$~erg~s$^{-1}$, while for our very massive model of M$_{ini}$~$=$~131~M$_{\odot}$ (post-main-sequence phase mass only 95~M$_{\odot}$) it is in the order of 10$^{37}$~erg~s$^{-1}$.
 Although we focus on the models with smooth wind (i.e. without wind clumping) in this work, Fig.~\ref{fig:Civ} attests that clumped winds at the same mass-loss can increase the line luminosity by almost an order of magnitude.

 Interpolation between the \li{C}{iv}{1550} line luminosities is presented in Fig.~\ref{fig:compare}.
-Population synthesis is done on these values according to the assumptions made in Sect.~\ref{sec:population}.
-Other emission line luminosities, both UV and optical, are treated the same way.
+Population synthesis was done on these values according to the assumptions made in Sect.~\ref{sec:population}.
+Other emission line luminosities, both UV and optical, were treated the same way.